vicky1997/docs_test/docs/source/inputoutput.rst

 | data_directory - directory name to write the data

-If the values for the parameters are not entered in the file, the default values will be taken as specified in the parameters.f90 file.
-New parameters can be added to the simulation vial the parameters.f90 file.
+If the values for the parameters are not entered in the file, the default values will be taken as specified in the `parameters.f90` file.
+New parameters can also be added to the simulation via the `parameters.f90` file.

-Input file 2: preprocs.opt
+Input file 2: `preprocs.opt`
 --------------------------
 This file specifies the regions of the code to be compiled based on compiler options.
 The current compiler options are listed